Reading-eScience-Centre/coverage-restapi/spec.md

 ```

 **Requirement:** If a server decides to reject a request for embedding data based on URL templates,
-then it must redirect to a resource that the server can fulfill with a "303 See Other" HTTP status.
+then it must redirect with a "303 See Other" HTTP status to a resource whose preferences the server can fulfill.

 #### Example of rejecting a request for including data
 ```sh